Macbook Pro 13-inch Touchbar

 Mac gaming is still a bad idea

 As in most past incarnations, the Apple MacBook Pro 13 relies on Intel integrated graphics.
 If you want a more powerful discrete graphics solution, then you’ll need to accept the MacBook Pro 16’s larger footprint.

 We fired up Civilization VI, testing it at 1,440 x 900 resolution on the MacBook Pro 13, and on the same resolution on HP’s Spectre x360, with minimum detail and memory consumption selected.

 The game performed identically — and poorly — on both, delivering 21 frames per second through the in-game benchmark.
 But the HP was the better experience, as the Mac suffered graphical glitches that weren’t present on the HP Spectre x360.

 If you’re curious why the game performs poorly despite greater technical capability, blame Apple’s OpenGL support, which hasn’t been updated significantly for years.
 Instead, the company prefers Metal, its own API which can be used on both iOS and MacOS devices.
 The problem?
 Porting a game from Windows’ popular DirectX API to Metal is unfamiliar territory.
 Developers of Windows PC games don’t have a good option for porting to the Mac, and the result is often performance that’s less impressive than you’d expect.

 You’ll have better luck with games ported over from iOS, such as CSR Racing Pro 3, Super Octagon, and Limbo.
 There’s a fair selection of such games on the Mac App Store.
-These also tend to suffer problems, though, especially in control, which is often poorly converted from touch to keyboard and mouse.
+You can also play some games available on Apple Arcade, but Mac doesn’t receive the full library.

 A smaller battery leads to adequate endurance